 Team and my role

-As the sole designer, I was responsible for the whole process, from concept to polished UI.
-I was working closely with the product and engineering teams to shape the solution within real technical and business constraints.
+As the sole designer I was responsible for the full design cycle, from conceptualisation to polished UI.
+I was working closely with the product, customer success and engineering to shape the solution within real technical and business constraints.